 - Online registration system is an interactive form that makes the process easy.

-- Registration payment lets you cover the cost of a competition that has already been registered but not yet paid for.
+- Registration payment lets you pay the registration fee for a competition that has already been registered but not yet paid.

 - Received Organizer Reports where you can check to see if a report has been submitted.

 - Delinquent Organizer Reports so you can help us by asking the organizer to get the report submitted.

 - Retroactive Points If you are a new judge, wait until you have received notification that you have been assigned a Judge ID AND that the judge record web site has been updated before reviewing your judge record.
 We scan for retroactive points twice: when your judge record is initially created, and when your exam results are posted.
 Please do not contact us for retroactive points before these have occurred.
 If you do note an omission after these events have occurred, please contact the IT Director, providing the name, date and competition ID, as well as the role you performed and the points you are claiming.
 Before sending the message, check that the competition report has been submitted using the Received Organizer Reports link above.
 If you are not on the report, you will be asked to contact the competition organizer to confirm your participation.

 - Provisional Judges.
 Those who passed the online exam but who have not taken the tasting exam are not yet BJCP judges.
 Do not request retroactive points or request a Judge ID!
 These will be assigned when you take the tasting exam.
 You may still judge in competitions as a non-BJCP judge; simply provide your name and then use that same name on your registration materials when you take the BJCP exam.
 Competition organizers: record these judges by name (not ID) as non-BJCP judges.

 - Beer Scoresheet(*) (PDF) used to record one judge's evaluation of a beer.
 Probably the single most recognizable document in the program.

 - Mead Scoresheet(*) (PDF) to record one judge's evaluation of a mead